General (scope, time limits)

 As it is unclear whether border procedures are conducted at the moment, no information can be provided on personal interviews.

 The border procedure is foreseen by the LITP, but is unknown whether it is applied in practice.
-By law appeals against decisions in the border procedure are subject to shorter time limits: a complaint to the Administrative Court against a decision of the Ministry of Interior made in the border procedure must be lodged within 5 days from the day of the delivery of the decision.
+By law lawsuits against decisions in the border procedure have suspensive effect, and are subject to shorter time limits: a lawsuit to the Administrative Court against a decision of the Ministry of Interior made in the border procedure must be lodged within 5 days from the day of the delivery of the decision.
 The Ministry shall deliver the case file no later than 8 days from the day of receipt of the decision by which the Administrative Court requests the case file.
 The Administrative Court shall render a judgment within 8 days from the day of receipt of the case file.

 Article 42(1) LITP.